ArvindGyandatt/pythonpractice/README.md

 res = mylist[0]

-# Do XOR of all elements and return
 for i in range(1, n):
     res = res ^ mylist[i]

 print(res)

+2. In a given list of elements, find the elements which is close to its mean